 - Place quartered apples in a large stockpot and add enough water so it covers the apples by 2 inches when apples are submerged by pushing them down.
 (The apples will float.)

 - Stir in the brown sugar, cinnamon sticks, and allspice.
-Bring to a boil and boil, uncovered, for an hour.
+Bring to a boil and allow to mixture to boil uncovered for an hour.

 - After the boiling, cover the pot, reduce heat, and simmer for 2 hours.